kalyanbhonagiri16/kuberenetes-helm/README.md

 # kuberenetes-helm
-This repository lets you install kubernetes on linux/mac and write helm charts
+This repository lets you install kubernetes on ubuntu and write helm charts

 Kuberenetes installation on Ubuntu kubeadm: